Guantanamo judge won't step down in USS Cole bomb case

 The case is expected to be the first capital case to go to trial in the special tribunals at the remote Guantanamo Bay U.S. Naval base in eastern Cuba.

-Defense attorney Rick Kammen argued unsuccessfully in a pre-trial hearing that Pohl had a financial interest that could affect his impartiality.
+Defense attorney Rick Kammen argued unsuccessfully in a pro-trial hearing that Pohl had a financial interest that could affect his impartiality.

 The 61-year-old judge was recalled from retirement and his contract is subject to annual renewal in September.
 His $10,577 monthly pay would drop by about 20 percent if he returned to retirement.